jeffpar/pcjs/software/pcx86/sw/misc/pcsig/1000-1999/DISK1061/index.md

 ### Directory of PC-SIG Library Disk #1061

-     Volume in drive A is DISK1061
+     Volume in drive A has no label
      Directory of A:\

     ERRORS               1   2-13-88   2:22p